jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 Simple deployment directly deploys the contents of the Git repository.
 Simple deployment uses the information in the project's `manifest.yml` file to specify how the repository code will be deployed to Bluemix.
 Your app will be deployed in a few seconds.

-To see your deployed app, click the link to it
+To see your deployed app, click the link to it:

 ![Simple view up close][6]